Looking for a Drug Offenses Attorney?

 Felony Drug Offenses in Georgia

 Because drug laws are so strict in the state of Georgia, having any class of controlled substances on your person or on your property can turn into a felony charge.
 There is only one exception – if you possess less than an ounce of marijuana, you will be charged at a maximum level of a misdemeanor.
 Getting a felony conviction is a grave situation, since incarceration can last for over a year, and you will likely have to pay for expensive fines from the court, in addition to costly drug abuse counseling and treatment.
 It is important to contact our Atlanta drug offense lawyer as soon as possible to keep such a serious conviction from going on your record forever.
+We handle the full range of felony drug offenses in Atlanta and elsewhere throughout the region in Northern Georgia.

 What to Do If You Are Arrested for a Drug Crime